Alex Norén: Amateur career

 Norén represented Sweden as an amateur on all levels.
 He was part of the Swedish team winning the 2002 European Youths' Team Championship at Gdansk G&CC, Poland.
 He also represented Sweden at the 2004 Eisenhower Trophy in Río Grande, Puerto Rico, were the Swedish team finished as bronze-medalists and Norén tied 3rd individually.

 He attended Oklahoma State University in the United States.
 Highlights include: One top-10 finish during his freshman year, concluding the season ranked No. 13 in Region V and was named to the GCAA All-Central Region team.
 His sophomore year included the first career top-five finish of his career, tying for third at the Inverness Intercollegiate.
 He finished the year being named to the Academic All-Big 12 first-team selection and was also selected as a member of the All-Central Region squad.
 His junior year, he posted six top-10 finishes, was a first-team All-Big 12 selection and was also an All-Central Region pick.
-He was part of the team that lead the Oklahoma State Cowboys to a team victory at the Jerry Pate.
+He was part of the team that led the Oklahoma State Cowboys to a team victory at the Jerry Pate tournament.